-Female subjects of childbearing potential must agree to use one of the following forms of contraception from screening through the last study visit: hormonal (oral, implant, or injection) begun >30 days prior to screening; barrier (condom, diaphragm, or cervical cap with spermicide); intrauterine device (IUD).
+Female subjects of childbearing potential, defined as not surgically sterile or at least two (2) years postmenopausal, must agree to use one of the following forms of contraception from screening through the last study visit: hormonal (oral, implant, or injection) begun >30 days prior to screening; barrier (condom, diaphragm, or cervical cap with spermicide); intrauterine device (IUD).
 Acceptable contraceptive options may also include; abstinence, monogamous relationship with same sex partner or partner who has had a vasectomy at least six (6) months prior to the screening visit.
 In the unlikely event a subject becomes pregnant during the study, the subject will be withdrawn from the study immediately upon confirmation of pregnancy.
 These subjects will be required to return to the study center to undergo early termination procedures (Sections 9.3.2 and 9.3.3).